MiDataInt/midataint.github.io/_docs/project-structure.md

 use Stage 1 pipelines on an HPC server, skipping the slower installation of Stage 2 R Shiny apps when they aren't needed.

+The MDI Desktop App is
-Even better and easier to use is the MDI Desktop App, an Electron app that helps users connect to HPC servers via SSH and to install and run both Stage 1 Pipelines and Stage 2 Apps, all from a convenient desktop program.
-The Desktop is usually the best way access MDI tools, whether locally or remotely.
+an Electron app that helps users connect to HPC servers via SSH and to install and run both Stage 1 Pipelines and Stage 2 Apps, all from a convenient desktop program.
+The Desktop is often the best way access MDI tools, whether locally or remotely.

 These are the repositories for the MDI installation and management utilities: